 e.
-We might fail to attain a share of the mobile advertising market comparable to our share of the PC market.
-In line with recent growth in advertising via Internet-enabled terminals such as smart devices, the Yahoo Japan Group is prioritizing the provision of smart device services ahead of PC services under the slogan of Smart Devices First.
-If, however, the usage of smart devices expands further but we fail to acquire the share of user numbers and usage times that we command in the PC market, our overall market share might decrease.
-As a result, advertising revenue growth could taper off, with negative f.
-A decline in the number of users of member services and other fee-based services could affect our revenues.
+A decline in the number of users of member services and other fee-based services could affect our business results.
 With the spread of broadband and mobile communications in recent years, the number of Internet users has increased dramatically, fueling growth in the market for fee-based services.
 Recognizing that the number of Internet users in Japan is likely to eventually peak, we regularly implement innovative measures to enhance users' satisfaction with and promote broader usage of various services.
-Despite these efforts, the eventual decline in the number of users of such fee-based member services as g.
+Despite these efforts, the eventual decline in the number of users of such fee-based member services as Yahoo!
+Premium, our premier member service offering a variety of members-only benefits, could negatively impact our overall business results.

+f.
 Some of our fee-based content services, including videos and games, might fail to attract a critical mass of devoted daily users.